What does a Information Technology Director do?

 Responsibilities:

-- Develop and implement IT strategies that align with the organization's goals and objectives.
+- Develop and implement IT strategies that align with the organization's goals.

-- Manage and oversee the IT department, including hiring, training, and performance management of IT staff.
+- Manage and direct IT staff, including hiring, training, and performance evaluation.

-- Oversee the budgeting and financial management of the IT department.
+- Oversee the maintenance and security of the organization's IT infrastructure.

 Qualifications